matthewthefool/HiVaGe/README.md

 # HiVaGe
-A utility designed to assess the performance of various tools in detecting highly variable genes in scRNAseq data
+A utility designed in R to assess the performance of various tools in detecting highly variable genes in scRNAseq data.

 Descriptions of all files are available